chef/automate/components/automate-chef-io/content/docs/client-runs.md

 The search results show by highlighting matching attributes.
 Use the _default_, _normal_, _override_, and _automatic_ buttons beneath the search bar to filter attributes by to these categories.
 Learn more about [attributes](https://docs.chef.io/attributes/).

-When looking at a failed Chef Client run, select **View Error Log** at the top of the page to open a window showing the error message and backtrace.
+When looking at a failed Chef Infra Client run, select **View Error Log** at the top of the page to open a window showing the error message and backtrace.
 Use the downloaded button to save the error message.

 Selecting a node from the node list table opens the _Node details_ page with the most recent information about that node.